 When we start off our savings, we tend to try to do too much in too little time.
 You end up setting an unrealistic budget and when you fall off the wagon, you might get discouraged and abandon the plan altogether.

-Having a framework to your savings is crucial to its success.
+Having a framework for your savings is crucial to its success.